Mark of Ephesus: Early life

-Mark was born Manuel in 1392 in Constantinople to George, sakellarios of Hagia Sophia, an Orthodox deacon, and Maria, the daughter of a devout doctor named Luke.
+Mark was born Manuel Eugenikos in Constantinople in around 1392.
+His parents were George Eugenikos, sakellarios of Hagia Sophia, an Orthodox deacon, and Maria Loukas, the daughter of a devout doctor named Luke.
 Mark learned how to read and write from his father, who died while Mark and his younger brother John Eugenikos were still children.
 Maria had Mark continue his education under John Chortasmenos, who later became Metropolitan Ignatius of Selymbria, and a mathematician and philosopher by the name of Gemistus Pletho.

 Activity at the Council of Florence and aftermath

-Mark was the only Eastern bishop who refused to sign the agreement with the Roman Catholic Church on a compromise formula, "ex filio", for the Filioque clause disagreement during the Council of Ferrara.
-He held that Rome continued in both heresy and schism.
-Likewise the Catholic church considered him to be a heretic.
-He also rejected the doctrine of Purgatory, in that he objected to the existence of a purgatorial fire that "purified" the souls of the faithful.
+St Mark of Ephesus was one of the Eastern bishops who refused to sign the agreement with the Roman Church concerning the addition of the Filioque clause during the Council of Ferrara–Florence, however, was cordial in dialogues with the Catholics.
+He held that the Latin Church "continued in both heresy and schism".
+Due to this, he has been referred to as one of the Pillars of Orthodoxy — alongside St Photios & St Gregorios Palamas.
+He also rejected the doctrine of Purgatory, in that he objected to the existence of a purgatorial fire that purified the souls of the faithful of their imperfections before reception of the Beatific Vision.

 Death

-He died peacefully at the age of 52 on June 23, 1444, after an excruciating two-week battle with intestinal illness.
+He died at the age of 52 on June 23, 1444, after a two-week bout of intestinal illness.
 On his death bed, Mark implored Georgios Scholarios, his former pupil, who later became Patriarch Gennadius of Constantinople, to be careful of involvement with Western Christendom and to defend Orthodoxy.
 According to his brother John, his last words were "Jesus Christ, Son of the Living God, into Thy hands I commit my spirit."
 Mark was buried in the Mangana Monastery in Constantinople.

 Posthumous miracle and canonization

 The Eugenikos family celebrated each anniversary of Mark's death with a eulogy consisting of a service (akolouthia) and synaxarion of a short life of Mark.
 Thanks in large part to Patriarch Gennadius Scholarius, veneration of Mark spread among the church.
-In 1734 Patriarch Seraphim of Constantinople presided over the Holy Synod of the Church of Constantinople and solemnly glorified (canonized) Mark and added six services to the two older ones.
+In 1734 Patriarch Seraphim I of Constantinople presided over the Holy Synod of the Church of Constantinople and solemnly glorified (canonized) Mark and added six services to the two older ones.

 There is an account of a posthumous miracle performed by Mark of Ephesus.
 Doctors gave up on trying to save the life of the terminally ill sister of Demetrios Zourbaios, after their efforts had worsened her condition.
 After losing consciousness for three days she suddenly woke up, to the delight of her brother, who asked her why she woke up drenched in water.
 She related that a bishop escorted her to a fountain and washed her and told her, "Return now; you no longer have any illness."
 She asked him who he was and he informed her, "I am the Metropolitan of Ephesus, Mark Eugenikos."
 After being miraculously healed, she made an icon of Saint Mark and lived devoutly for another 15 years.